Lalith Dissanayake

 Lalith Chandra Buddhisiri Dissanayake (born 19 November 1955) is a Sri Lankan politician, a member of the Parliament of Sri Lanka and a government minister.
 He is an alumnus of Dharmaraja College.

+He served as Deputy Minister of Technology & Research from 2010 till January 2015.
 In October 2000 he was elected Deputy Chairman of Committees, a position he held until October 2001.